material-motion/material-motion/specifications/runtime.md

 ---

+## Life cycle of an Intention

-We will now walk through the life cycle of an Intention.
+We will now walk through the life cycle of an Intention and its eventual execution.

+1. Create a Runtime.
 1. Create Intention.
-2. Commit it to a Runtime via a Transaction.
+1. Commit it to a Runtime via a Transaction.
-3. The Runtime creates necessary Actors.
+1. The Runtime creates necessary Actors.
-4. The Actors execute their Intentions.
+1. The Actors execute their Intentions.

-## Step 1: Create Intention
+### Step 1: Create a Runtime

+Many Runtimes may exist in an application.
+Creating a runtime should be as simple as creating a new instance.

+    runtime = Runtime()

-## Step 2: Commit Intention
+### Step 2: Create Intention

+All motion in a runtime begins with Intention.
+Let's explore four different types of Intention:

+    animation = Tween()
+    animation.property = "opacity"
+    animation.from = 0
+    animation.to = 1

+    draggable = Draggable()
+    pinchable = Pinchable()
+    rotatable = Rotatable()

+The four objects created above are Intentions.
+Each Instance represents a plan of motion to be executed by the runtime.

+### Step 2: Transaction

 A runtime receives Intention via **transactions**.